 Since many startups offered multiple reasons for their failure, you’ll see that the chart highlighting the top reasons doesn’t add up to 100% (it far exceeds it).

-Following the chart is an explanation of each reason and relevant examples from the post-mortems.
+Download the full report for an explanation of each reason and relevant examples from the post-mortems.

 There is certainly no survivorship bias here.
 But many very relevant lessons for anyone in the entrepreneurial ecosystem.